MalihaKabir/robofriendsapp-redux/README.md

 # robofriendsapp-redux

-This is the **RoboFriendsApp-v3** created by using Redux.
+This is the **RoboFriendsApp-v3**(final version) created by using Redux.
 Click [here](https://github.com/MalihaKabir/RoboFriendsByReactJs) to see the only React version.

 ### To run this project: